 Our History

-The Mindoro State College of Agriculture and Technology (MinSCAT) was originally the Mindoro National Agricultural School (MINAS) created by R.A.
-506 as a national agricultural secondary school in the island of Mindoro.
-It formally opened Hs doors for learning on August 26, 1951.
+The Mindoro State University (MinSU), formerly the Mindoro State College of Agriculture and Technology (MinSCAT) was originally the Mindoro National Agricultural School (MINAS) created by virtue of R.A.
+506 sponsored by then Oriental Mindoro Congressman Raul T. Leuterio.
+It formally opened its door for learning on August 26, 1951 with the 26 pioneering students.

-In 1963, by authority of R.A.
-3758 it opened the Collegiate Department.
+In 1963, by virtue of R.A.
+3758, the Collegiate Department was opened.
 This steered the offering of several collegiate courses.
-The first two years leading to the degree of Bachelor of Science in Agriculture (BSA) was initially offered.
-This was followed by the two-year course leading to Associate in Agricultural Technology (AAT) in 1973, then the complete course offering of Bachelor of Science in Agricultural Education (BSAE) in 1975 and the BSA curriculum developed by the Technical Panel for Agricultural Education (TPAE) based at Los Baños, Laguna was adopted by the school.
-This gradually replaced the BSA curriculum as well as the BSAE.
+The first two (2) years leading to the degree of Bachelor of Science in Agriculture (BSA) was initially offered.
+This was followed by the two-year course leading to Associate in Agricultural Technology (AAT) in 1973; then the complete course offerings of Bachelor of Science in Agricultural Education (BSAE) in 1975; and Bachelor of Science in Agriculture (BSA) in 1977.
+In 1980 the new BSA curriculum was adopted which was developed by the Technical Panel for Agricultural Education based at UP Los Baños.

 #

-MinSCAT Calapan Campus, on the other hand, was estabpshed as a government secondary trade school known as Calapan School of Arts and Trades (CSAT) by virtue of R.A.
-3397 in June 1961 but only started operating five years later.
-In 1972, CSAT merited the approval of Ministry of Education, Culture, and Sports (MECS) to offer trade Technical Education Curriculum.
-Efforts to convert CSAT into a higher education authorized to offer degree courses were reapzed with the approval of R.A.
-8076 on June 19, 1995, converting CSAT to Polytechnic College of Calapan (PCC).
-With the integration, then PCC has evolved as MinSCAT Calapan City Campus.
+The MinSU-Calapan City Campus, on the other hand, was established as a government secondary trade school known as Calapan School of Arts and Trades (CSAT) by virtue of R.A.
+3397 in June 1961.
+In 1972, CSAT merited the Ministry of Education, Culture and Sports (MECS) approval to offer Trade Technical Education Curriculum.
+Efforts to convert the institution into a College authorized to offer degree courses were realized with the approval of R.A.
+8076 in June 19, 1995 converting CSAT to Polytechnic College of Calapan (PCC).
+With the integration, the PCC evolved into MinSCAT, now MinSU – Calapan City Campus.
+The MinSU, with three campuses within the two congressional districts in Oriental Mindoro was recognized as the only public institution of higher learning in the Province of Oriental Mindoro.

 chart_icon